Princess-1/2_Module_Project/README.md

 The final step is to build model with the improved data obtained from the data analysis process.
 In order to build a good Linear Regression model there are 3 assumptions to be met: _**Linearity**_, _**Normality**_, and _**Homoscedasticity**_.
 No single feature seem to make a very good Linear regression as most failed to mean 1 or more assumptions.
 The next course of action is to construct a _**Multiple Linear Regression Model**_.
 _**Model Summary**_
 ![Model_Summary.png](images/Model_summary.png)
-> The final model has a $ R^2 $ of _**0.575**_, this tells us the the model explains _**58%**_ of the variability of the response data around it's mean.
+> The final model has a $ R^2 $ of _**0.663**_, this tells us the the model explains _**66%**_ of the variability of the response data around it's mean.

 ![Model_Distplot.png](images/Model_Distplot.png)
 ![Model_qq.png](images/Model_qq.png)
 > Looking at the displot graph ans QQ plot we can see that the data is moderately normal.

 ## Conclusion
-* If a property is near a Waterfront we expect it to cost about 298,925 more.
+* If a property is near a Waterfront we expect it to cost about 285,214 more.
-* Renovating a property can increase the value by 99,057.
+* The price of a house decreases by 1,413 for every new construction made yearly.
-* An increase in the Grade due to renovations can bring the house value up by 126,094.
+* An increase in the Grade due to renovations can bring the house value up by 86,864.
-* In addition to grade an increase in the Condition of a house causes an increase of 43,062 in price of property.
+* An increase in Lat is equivalent to an increase of 250,628 for a property.
-* Properties with Basement cost an additional 30,591.
+* A sqft unit increase is equivalent to an increase of 122 in price
-* The further away a house is from Bellevue city the less it cost, ie, 11,818 is lost the further away a property is from Bellevue.
+* The further away a house is from Bellevue city the less it cost, ie, 11,804 is lost the further away a property is from Bellevue.